dartheide/guition-4/readme.md

 This project aims to deliver a user-friendly and visually appealing solution for smart room control and streamlined system information.

-If you have any ideas, suggestions, or feedback, feel free to contact me!
+If you have any ideas or feedback, feel free to contact me!